sudz123/happy_hacking/README.md

 - [Functionality with JavaScript](./src/scripts/README-JS.md)

 ## HALL OF FAME
 We would like to heartily thank **[Sarah D. Perea](https://github.com/sarahperea)** for her contributions to this repository!
-She has helped create an amazing homepage and her contributions have helped us grow and spread the art of Open Sourcing, Happy Hacking ;)
+She has helped create an amazing homepage and her contributions have helped us grow and spread the art of Open Sourcing.
+Happy Hacking ;)